Candidate License

 Please refer to the NSRD Fees page for applicable application and licensing fees.
 Please note, fees are non-refundable.

 Once your full application has been received, allow for up to five business days for processing.
-Should your application be denied, you may appeal the Registration Committee’s decision within 30 days of written notice.

 Email registration@nsrd.ca if you have any questions or to schedule a virtual or telephone appointment.
 You can expect a reply within three business days.